algolia/gatsby-plugin-algolia/README.md

       resolve: `gatsby-plugin-algolia`,
       options: {
         appId: process.env.ALGOLIA_APP_ID,
-        // Careful, no not prefix this with GATSBY_, since that way users can change
+        // Use Admin API key without GATSBY_ prefix, so that the key isn't exposed in the application
-        // the data in the index.
-Instead use GATSBY_ALGOLIA_API_KEY for a search-only one
+        // Tip: use Search API key with GATSBY_ prefix to access the service from within components
         apiKey: process.env.ALGOLIA_API_KEY,
         indexName: process.env.ALGOLIA_INDEX_NAME, // for all queries
         queries,